shy2net/nestjs-angular-starter/README.md

 The following code, does these 4 things:

-- Create the Nest app itself
+- Create the Nest app itself, with CORS support and HTTPS support, HTTPS will only work if environment configured 'SSL_CERTIFICATE' config correctly.
+CORS will use the configurations specified in the environment config called 'CORS_OPTIONS'.
 - Set the global prefix to `/api` to allow all requests to be transferred thorough there
 - Mount validation pipe, to force forms to be validated using the `class-validator` package, [read about it here](https://docs.nestjs.com/techniques/validation#validation).
 - Mount Angular (if required) to deliver the web interface, we will read about it later